Age-Related Memory Loss

 - The wisdom and knowledge you’ve acquired from life experience

-- Your ability to form reasonable arguments and judgments
+- Your innate common sense and your ability to form reasonable arguments and judgments

 - The hippocampus, a region of the brain involved in the formation and retrieval of memories, often deteriorates with age.